ethereum/EIPs/EIPS/eip-draft_app_keys.md

 app's uid 0x6033644d673b47b3bea04e79bbe06d78ce76b8be2fb8704f9c2a80fd139c81d3
 ```

-For referenceHere are the specs of ENS:
+For reference, here are the specs of ENS:

 ```
 domain - the complete, human-readable form of a name; eg, ‘vitalik.wallet.eth’.